 Classes are conducted via internet video during a three-hour block of time one day per week.
-Faculty and students may participate from anywhere in the world where they have reliable access to the Internet.
+Faculty and scholars may participate from anywhere in the world where they have reliable access to the Internet.

-First-year classes meet on Wednesdays.
-Second-year classes meet on Thursdays.
+Classes typically meet on Tuesdays or Wednesdays.
 Program coursework occurs in the first two years of the program, including fall, spring and summer semesters.
-See the student handbook for further details about the curriculum and schedule.
-To receive an accessible format of the student handbook, please email email@example.com.
+See the scholar handbook for further details about the curriculum and schedule.
+To receive an accessible format of the scholar handbook, please email email@example.com.

 Yes.
 Students meet face-to-face on campus for three to four days in mid-August, early January and mid-May, in addition to an early January virtual residency in each of years one and two of the program.
 We also try to replace one on-campus visit each year or every other year with a visit outside Indiana or overseas during the two years of required coursework.

 You must have a high-speed DSL or cable connection.
 Dial-up connections do not work with our program design.

-Yes.
-It has the same components as a traditional PhD dissertation but with one extra chapter that is a “plan for change” that, if implemented, would improve the public’s health.
+Dissertations have the same components as a traditional PhD dissertation but with one extra chapter, a “plan for change” that, if implemented, would improve the public’s health.
 Alternatively, scholars may opt to complete field-based, culminating projects that include production of at least two papers publishable in peer-reviewed, practice-oriented journals or another scholarly outlet.